 Because many nursing homes like to blame “alleged abuse” on the state of mind of the elderly person, having a first-hand account by a family member is very powerful in the negotiations process.

 If the settlement offer is not reasonable or the nursing home will not accept responsibility, our firm will file a lawsuit on behalf of your loved one and take the case to trial.

 We want to make sure that everyone has access to legal representation, regardless of finances.

-THERE IS NEVER A FEE UNLESS WE WIN.
+THERE IS NEVER A FEE FOR OUR SERVICE.
+We get paid a percentage of the settlement we win from the insurance company.
 You do not have to hesitate about seeking legal representation for your loved one due to the cost of an attorney.

 Our law firm works on a contingency basis which means we do not get paid until we win your case.

 Our service starts with a FREE CONSULTATION and does not end until we win.

 Protect your loved one and speak to an attorney today.

 We will gladly meet you at your home or the nursing home if it is more convenient for you or your loved one.